***The next Traditional (Generic) Track Nights/Weekends class will start Fall 2022.***

 How do I apply to the ADN program?

 It is important to note that the ADN application packet must be complete at the time it is submitted.
 Incomplete applications will not be processed for possible admission to the ADN program.
-A checklist will be provided for your convenience.
+A checklist will be provided for your direction and convenience.

 How are applicants selected for admission to the ADN program?